-There and then the deceased ancestors make their desire known in oracles - for example, a great grandfather having been slighted by his delinquent grandchildren, has visited them with their misfortunes.
-As result, he requests a three-day Dugu.
+There and then, the deceased ancestors make their desire known in oracles - for example, a great-great-grandmother having been slighted by his delinquent grandchildren, has visited them with their misfortunes.
+As a result, she requests a five to seven-day Dugu.

 Preparations for this rite take three main parts: